vinaygoel/ars-workshop/README.md

 bin/setup-hadoop-pseudo-mode.sh $HADOOP_INSTALL_DIR $PIG_INSTALL_DIR
 ```

 Hadoop should take 1-3 minutes normally to download and install (depending on your bandwidth).
-Hadoop includes a GUI for managing its file system (HDFS: Hadoop Distributed File System, and you can browse the [web interface for the Hadoop Distributed File System](http://localhost:50070/)
+Hadoop includes a GUI for managing its file system (HDFS: Hadoop Distributed File System, and you can browse the [local web interface for the Hadoop Distributed File System](http://localhost:50070/)

 ##### Download Sample WARC files #####